 Have you ever wondered if Australian shepherds are good with chickens?
 It’s a reasonable concern because these dogs were initially bred as livestock guarding dogs, especially as a herding breed.
 So, let’s figure out this concern and other related problems.

-Do Australian shepherds good with chickens?
-Since Australian Shepherds are active, medium-sized, protective, alert, affectionate, intelligent, highly trainable dogs, they can be trained to guard chickens.
-It can be done with patience, close supervision, obedience training, and socialization.
+Since Australian Shepherds are active, medium-sized, protective, alert, affectionate, intelligent, highly trainable dogs, they can be trained to guard and do well with chickens.
+It can be done with patience, close supervision, obedience training, positive reinforcement techniques, and socialization.

 Even though Aussies can be trained to live with chickens, you got to understand that they are still canines.
 So, it’s crucial to provide proper training with several other important tactics to be with chickens.
 Keep in mind that taking the wrong approaches would lead to some unexpected problems.

 Table of Contents

 5 Dog Languages Every Dog Parent Sh...

 5 Dog Languages Every Dog Parent Should Know

 Are Australian shepherds chicken-friendly?
 [An In-depth answer]

 Australian shepherds are also known as Aussies, are intelligent, protective, active, affectionate, and good-natured dog breed.
 Aussies were initially used as herding dogs.